foursquare/public-model-resources/snap2place/README.md

 - `endpoint-name` - name of the inference endpoint where the model is deployed

-- `lat-long-json-object` - input image to perform inference on
+- `lat-long-json-object` - input location to perform inference on
     - example: `{"lat":33.89382700435817,"lng":-118.36993614211679}`

 - `out.json` - filename where the inference results are written to